Frankfurt Quasar Monitoring

 The Frankfurt Quasar Monitoring Project

-The Frankfurt Quasar Monitoring Project is a privately run observing programme by Stefan Karge (Frankfurt, Germany), focusing on photometric measurements of Quasars, BL Lac objects (Blazars) and selected AGN.
+The Frankfurt Quasar Monitoring Project is a privately run observing program by Stefan Karge (Frankfurt, Germany), focusing on photometric measurements of Quasars, BL Lac objects (Blazars) and selected AGN.
 Since the beginning in 1998, more than 14 000 observations have been recorded for about 400 quasi stellar objects (as of 11-2023).
 A selection of particularly bright and interesting objects is presented here.

 Most of these elusive objects are faint stellar objects in a foreground star field of our own galactic home.
 To identify the extragalactic stellar object in question, observers are provided with finding charts.
 Most quasi stellar objects are optically variable to a certain extent, so comparison stars are also presented to determine the actual optical brightness.
 Brightness estimations can be done by visual observations or by